Background

 Some Christmas Math

 Now, let’s calculate the amount of weight expected to carry all the presents in one go.
-At roughly 2 billion people under the age of 18, only about 15% of them(300 Million kids) are part of cultures that expect deliveries from Santa.
-Of those children, assuming an equal distribution between the ages of 18, mostly the kids between 2 – 12 request Christmas presents from Santa, putting the total to 167 Million.
-Counting out a 20% reduction of kids on the naughty list and a subsequent 5% who request intangible gifts, Santa has to haul a payload fit for 126 Million children.
+At roughly two billion people in the world under the age of 18, only about 15% of them (300 million kids) are part of cultures that expect deliveries from Santa.
+Of those children, assuming an equal distribution between the ages of 18, mostly kids between the ages of 2 – 12 request Christmas presents from Santa.
+This puts the total to 167 million children.
+Counting out a 20% reduction of kids on the naughty list, and a subsequent 5% who request intangible gifts, Santa has to haul a payload fit for 126 million children.

 Suppose Santa’s production house hit a snafu this past year and each child is only getting a single lego block for Christmas.
 At an average weight of 1.152g/lego block, Santa’s payload comes to a whopping 321,700 lbs.
-For a more generous estimate, if each child gets a 200-piece set, then poor Santa needs to haul 64.3 Million pounds this Christmas.
+For a more generous estimate, if each child gets a 200-piece set, then poor Santa needs to haul 64.3 million pounds this Christmas.

 Concluding Remarks